antarctica/bas-style-kit-docs/site/_interactivity/drop-zone.md

   included="no"
 %}

-The Style Kit includes classes and a recommended implementation for using the [Dropzone.js](https://www.dropzonejs.com) to upload multiple files.
+The Style Kit includes classes and a recommended implementation for using [Dropzone.js](https://www.dropzonejs.com) to upload multiple files.

 {% include topic-section-metadata.html
   title="Dependencies"